Elevator Constructor Apprentice FAQ

 - How do I apply to become an Elevator Constructor Apprentice?

-Application requests are made in person or by mail.
 Applications are only accepted during open recruitment periods.
-For open recruitment information visit our website to contact the Local Area Coordinator for your region.
+For open recruitment information, check the Careers section of the NEIEP website which lists open recruitments, or visit the locations page to contact the Local Area Coordinator for your region.

 - What happens after I submit my application?